 To add the actual lesson content, click Edit with Architect.
 This will open Thrive Architect for adding/editing your lesson content.

-From the left sidebar menu you drag and drop either the Paragraph element, in which case you type your text in, but you can also do it with the WordPress Content element, in which case you can use the full WordPress editor to add whatever you wish, even affiliate links.
+From the right sidebar menu you drag and drop either the Paragraph element, in which case you type your text in, but you can also do it with the WordPress Content element, in which case you can use the full WordPress editor to add whatever you wish, even affiliate links.